 I can not stand packaged dinner rolls.
 I’ve never had a good one, and I never will.
 It’s impossible.
 The pale pathetic color, the oddly dry outside and the too-doughy inside.
 The weird after taste.
 The fact that you still have to warm them up (finish cooking them?).
 Just ew all around.
 Brioche Dinner Rolls are super easy… so please do not be afraid.
 They are likely the simplest item on the dinner table, so they should be the best.
 And it will impress your guests that you “even make your own bread!”.

 Once you’ve made them, I guarantee they will continue to make an appearance… mini size for sliders, larger for hamburger buns, drenched in butter, garlic and herbs, new breakfast sandwich hero.
 As always, I’m sharing a basic recipe that can turn into so many delicious outstanding recipes.
+This recipe is extremely versatile – loaf, rolls, braid, buns, hot dog buns, you name it.

 Brioche Dinner Rolls